4 reasons you lose if you don’t do PR

 The PR difference

-As Business Insider observed at that time, Travis Kalanick’s brainchild landed some 30 mentions on TechCrunch in its first year, while Cabulous got zero.
+As Business Insider observed at that time, Travis Kalanick’s brainchild landed some 30 mentions on TechCrunch in its first year, while Cabulous got almost zero.
 The difference between products they offered may or may not have been significant, but what mattered in the early period of racing for the dominance in the new market niche was brand recognition that Uber managed to build among the startup community, investors, and influencers.

 Perhaps it would be far-fetched to suggest that a sound PR strategy from day one was the only decisive factor that projected the ride-hailing giant to where it is now, but it has definitely been a major one.
 As Uber’s story illustrates, it is never early for a tech firm to invest in a PR effort.
 As the stories of all the promising startups whose names we’ll never know suggest, you can lose big if you don’t do PR.
 What exactly are the points of failure?

 1. You lose if you don’t speak the language your audiences understand.

 According to a renowned public relations expert Brooke Hammerling, tech PR is essentially about “focusing your voice” and finding your place in the market.
 You may have a great product to offer, but you still need something else to make it fly: a focused message directed at the right public.
 Given the potential diversity of audiences that are essential for your solution to take off, you might as well need several tailored versions of your message.
 Do not take it lightly: we’ve seen many brilliant startup teams who thought that appealing to stakeholders couldn’t be harder than writing great code – only to find out that these two take entirely different skills and competencies.